Testimony of the Day

 Another question I am frequently asked is about quinoa.
 Yes, it is higher in protein than most grains, but for those with a damaged metabolism or anyone who wants to lose weight, it is way too high in carbs.

 We all know that sugar is bad, but we mistakenly believe complex carbohydrates are healthy and we need to eat them in abundance.
-BUT what if I told you that “Complex carbohydrates” and “Whole Grains” are just glucose molecules hooked together in a long chain; the digestive track breaks it down into glucose…also known as sugar.
-So a “complex carb” diet and a “sugary” diet are pretty much the same thing.
+BUT what if I told you that “Complex carbohydrates” and “Whole Grains” are just glucose molecules hooked together in a long chain; the digestive tract breaks it down into glucose…also known as sugar.
+So a “complex carb” diet and a “sugary” diet are pretty much the same things.

 Menopause and a “Well-Formulated” Keto-Adapted Diet

 All starchy foods, like rice, “whole grains”, potatoes, and sweet foods, like fruits, raise blood sugar quickly.
 When digested they are immediately absorbed into the bloodstream, causing an increase in the hormone insulin.
 Insulin clears sugar and fat from the blood and to be stored in the tissues for future use.
 This causes inflammation and weight gain.
 No matter where the carbohydrates come from; 4 grams of carbohydrates equal one teaspoon of sugar in our body.
 Let me say that again…4 grams of carbohydrates equal 1 teaspoon of sugar in our body.
 So with that thought, a small Blizzard has 530 calories and 83 grams of carbohydrates; which equals 21 teaspoons of sugar.
-A nine ounce bag of potato chips equals 32 teaspoons of sugar!
+A nine-ounce bag of potato chips equals 32 teaspoons of sugar!

 Our body produces 3 types of estrogen: